gngrwzrd/UIImageLoader/readme.md

 # UIImageDiskCache

-UIImageDiskCache is an alternative to a subset of caching functionality from SDWebImage.
+UIImageDiskCache is a helper to cache images on disk, or in memory.

-It can use server cache control policies to re-download images when expired.
+It supports server cache control policies to re-download images when expired.
+Server cache control logic is implemented manually instead of using an NSURLCache for performance reasons.

-Or you can completely ignore the cache control policies from a server and manually clean-up images.
+You can also completely ignore server cache control and manually clean-up images yourself.

-It's very small at roughly 500+ lines of code and only a header/implementation file.
+It's very small at roughly 700+ lines of code in a single header / implementation file.

-Server cache control logic is implemented manually instead of a NSURLCache.
-There's a noticeable difference in performance without NSURLCache.

 Everything is asynchronous and uses modern objective-c with libdispatch and NSURLSession.

 ## No Flickering or Noticeable Delayed Loads

 Images that are cached and available on disk load into UIImageView or UIButton almost immediatly.
 This is most noticeable on table view cells.
-The slight delay that you may sometimes see before a cached image is loaded and displayed is entirely gone.

 ## Server Cache Policies

-It works with servers that support ETag and Cache-Control headers.
+It works with servers that support ETag/If-None-Match and Cache-Control headers.

 If the server responds with only ETag you can optionally cache the image for a default amount of time.
 Or don't cache it at all and send requests each time.